headzoo/deskpro-sdk-react/docs/pages/tutorials/redux.md

 Overview
 ========
-Redux is used internally by the SDK to manage state.
+[Redux](http://redux.js.org/) is used internally by the SDK to manage state.
+Its usage has been hidden away to make the SDK user friendly, but it may be used by developers in need of a centralized store.

 ## Configuring
-The SDK store is created with the `configureStore()` function, which must be passed to the `DeskproSDK` component via the `store` prop.
+The SDK store is created by the `configureStore()` function, and the store object must be passed to the `DeskproSDK` component via the `store` prop.

 ```js
 import ReactDOM from 'react-dom';